genericmethod/citymapper-api-java/README.md

-# citymapper-api-java
-Citymapper Java API Wrapper
+# Citymapper Java API Wrapper
+This Java module allows you to quickly connect the the Citymapper API.

+# Status
+Work in progress